 Exemption from Digital Post

 The Executive Order on exemption of natural persons from signing up for Public Digital Post states that individuals who are unable to communicate digitally can continue receiving and sending mail in a non-digital way.
-Individuals who live up to the criteria can still be exempt after 1 November.

 Individuals can be exempt from receiving Digital Post if they: